SmingHub/Sming/Readme.md

 - Spiffy  : Source included in Sming repository
 - [ESPtool2] (https://github.com/raburton/esptool2) esptool2

+## Optional features
+- Custom PWM: If Sming is compiled with ENABLE_CUSTOM_PWM=1 then instead of using the Espressif SDK pwm library a [custom PWM library](https://github.com/StefanBruens/ESP8266_new_pwm) will be used.

 You can find more information about compilation and flashing process by reading esp8266.com forum discussion thread.

 ## Examples